erbalo/go-training/chapter1/README.md

 - Tools
 - File watchers
 - Click on the plus sign and add gofmt and  goimports
+- Change the `Level` of each watcher to `Global` so it will stay activated for all future projects
 - Click ok and restart IDE

 ### Vim